ARMmbed/mbed-os-example-blinky/README.md

 1. Import the uVision project generated earlier
 2. Compile your application and generate a `.axf` file
-3. Make sure uVision is configured to debug over CMSIS-DAP Menu Project, Options for Target '...', Debug tab, Use CMSIS-DAP Debugger.
+3. Make sure uVision is configured to debug over CMSIS-DAP (Menu Project, Options for Target '...', Debug tab, Use CMSIS-DAP Debugger)
 4. Set breakpoints and start a debug session

 ![Image of uVision](img/uvision.png)

 ## Troubleshooting

-1. Make sure mbed-cli is working correctly and version is greater than `0.8.0`
+1. Make sure `mbed-cli` is working correctly and its version is greater than `0.8.0`
 ```
 mbed-cli --version
 ```
-If not, you can update the version easily:
+If not, you can update it easily:
 ```
 pip install mbed-cli --upgrade
 ```
-1. If using Keil MDK, make sure you have a license installed.
+2. If using Keil MDK, make sure you have a license installed.
 There is a 32KB restriction for evaluation licenses.